 Apply the finish colour to the back of your doors in thin coats to avoid drips and uneven coverage.

-Paint the interior door panels first, then work your way out to the rails and stiles.
+Paint the interior door panels first, then work your way to the rails and stiles.

 Leave doors to dry flat on your drying rack.

-While your doors are drying, paint the back of your drawer fronts and then leave to dry flat on your drying rack.
+While your doors are drying, paint the back of your drawer fronts and leave them flat on your drying rack to dry.

 Once the back of your doors and drawer fronts are dry, repeat steps 12 and 13 for the face side.

 Let them sit flat on your drying rack until they’re 100% dry before applying a second coat to both sides.